Suprachiasmatic nucleus: Neuroanatomy

-Circadian effects
+Circadian clock

 Different organisms such as bacteria, plants, fungi, and animals, show genetically based near-24-hour rhythms.
 Although all of these clocks appear to be based on a similar type of genetic feedback loop, the specific genes involved are thought to have evolved independently in each kingdom.
 Many aspects of mammalian behavior and physiology show circadian rhythmicity, including sleep, physical activity, alertness, hormone levels, body temperature, immune function, and digestive activity.
+Early experiments on the function of the SCN involved lesioning the SCN in hamsters.
+SCN lesioned hamsters lost their daily activity rhythms.
+Further, when the SCN of a hamster was transplanted into an SCN lesioned hamster, the hamster adopted the rhythms of the hamster from which the SCN was transplanted.
+Together, these experiments suggest that the SCN is sufficient for generating circadian rhythms in hamsters.

-The SCN coordinates these rhythms across the entire body, and rhythmicity is lost if the SCN is destroyed.
-For example, total time of sleep is maintained in rats with SCN damage, but the length and timing of sleep episodes becomes erratic.
-The SCN maintains control across the body by synchronizing "slave oscillators," which exhibit their own near-24-hour rhythms and control circadian phenomena in local tissue.
+Later studies have shown that skeletal, muscle, liver, and lung tissues in rats generate 24-hour rhythms, which dampen over time when isolated in a dish, where the SCN maintains its rhythms.
+Together, these data suggest a model whereby the SCN maintains control across the body by synchronizing "slave oscillators," which exhibit their own near-24-hour rhythms and control circadian phenomena in local tissue.

 The SCN receives input from specialized photosensitive ganglion cells in the retina via the retinohypothalamic tract.
 Neurons in the ventrolateral SCN (vlSCN) have the ability for light-induced gene expression.
 Melanopsin-containing ganglion cells in the retina have a direct connection to the ventrolateral SCN via the retinohypothalamic tract.
 When the retina receives light, the vlSCN relays this information throughout the SCN allowing entrainment, synchronization, of the person's or animal's daily rhythms to the 24-hour cycle in nature.
 The importance of entraining organisms, including humans, to exogenous cues such as the light/dark cycle, is reflected by several circadian rhythm sleep disorders, where this process does not function normally.

 Neurons in the dorsomedial SCN (dmSCN) are believed to have an endogenous 24-hour rhythm that can persist under constant darkness (in humans averaging about 24 hours 11 min).
 A GABAergic mechanism is involved in the coupling of the ventral and dorsal regions of the SCN.

-The SCN sends information to other hypothalamic nuclei and the pineal gland to modulate body temperature and production of hormones such as cortisol and melatonin.